-For in-person identity or supervised remote proofing, the Applicant appears before the Registrar with a completed ID Form and required credentials.
+For in-person identity, the Applicant appears before the Registrar with a completed ID Form and required credentials.

-Credentials required are one National Government-Issued picture I.D., or one REAL ID Act compliant picture ID, or two Non-National Government I.D.s, one of which shall be a picture I.D. (e.g., Non-REAL ID Act compliant Driver's License).
+Credentials required are one National Government-Issued picture I.D., or one REAL ID Act compliant picture ID5, or two Non-National Government I.D.s, one of which shall be a picture I.D. (e.g., Non-REAL ID Act compliant Driver's License).
 Any credentials presented must be unexpired.